Law of the absorption time of some positive self-similar Markov processes: Proofs

-We are now able to proceed to the proof of Theorem \ref{thm:2} which we now split into two parts: the case when $T_0$ occurs continuously, i.e.~$q=0$ and $E[\xi_1]<0$ and the case when $T_0$ occurs by a jump, i.e.~$q>0$.
+The choice of starting our computation under the law $\Q^{(\gamma)}$ was motivated by the previous proof where it was necessary to start $X$ at $0$ in order to get some information about the sign of the function $\Ipg(\kappa,-a)$.
+This device would not have been possible under $\Q$.
+We proceed to the proof of Theorem~\ref{thm:2} which we now split into two parts: the case when $X$ reaches $0$ continuously, that is, $q=0$ and $\El[\xi_1]<0$ and the case when $X$ reaches $0$ by a jump, that is, $q>0$.